 Scalp psoriasis or dermatitis usually appears as an itchy rash with prominent scales or dandruff.
 Some severe cases can have hair loss as well.
 Dr Wong will treat with topical treatment or oral medication to manage the itch and the inflammation.
 In severe cases of psoriasis when a patient’s quality or way of life is affected badly, biologic injection is recommended due to its effectiveness.

 Head lice are small, greyish wingless insects that are roughly the size of a sesame seed when fully grown.
 They feed off blood obtained by biting the scalp.
 When an infected person has developed sensitivity to their saliva, itch will occur.
 When Dr Wong suspects that there is lice, he will search for the live lice before prescribing anti-lice treatment.
 Medication will also be given to stop the itch and skin reaction.

 Common growths seen on the scalps are benign moles, seborrheic keratosis, epidermal cyst, pilar cyst, viral warts, birthmark (epidermal nevi), papilloma and many others.
 However, patients are more concerned if their scalp growth is cancerous?
-A consultation with a dermatologist is prudent to allay one’s anxiety and fear.
+A consultation with an accredited dermatologist is prudent to allay one’s anxiety and fear.
 If needed, an excisional skin biopsy can be arranged to remove the growth and send for laboratory analysis.